inertialsense/inertial-sense-sdk/ExampleProjects/Communications/README.md

 # SDK: Binary Communications Example Project

-This example project demonstrates binary communications with the <a href="https://inertialsense.com">InertialSense</a> products (uINS, uAHRS, and uIMU) using the Inertial Sense SDK.
+This [ISCommunicationsExample](https://github.com/inertialsense/InertialSenseSDK/tree/master/ExampleProjects/Communications) project demonstrates binary communications with the <a href="https://inertialsense.com">InertialSense</a> products (uINS, uAHRS, and uIMU) using the Inertial Sense SDK.

 ## Files